Hader Clinic Queensland

 All major Private Health Insurance Funds accepted – Eligibility and funding will differ depending on Health Fund Provider.

-Clients stay in private rooms and men and women are housed in separate areas, with meals provided during their stay.
-The site offers indoor and outdoor spaces for group activities, exercise and reflection, accepts private health insurance and can assist with travel arrangements.
+Clients stay in private rooms, and men and women stay in separate areas, with meals provided during their stay.
+They have 25 beds in their inpatient hospital facility and 40 beds in their residential facility.
+The site offers outdoor spaces for group activities, exercise, and reflection.
+HCQ works to protect the confidentiality of their clients to ensure a private stay.

 This center treats substance use disorders and co-occurring mental health conditions.
 Your treatment plan addresses each condition at once with personalized, compassionate care for comprehensive healing.